 We’re squealing with excitement over the upcoming Lunar New Year.
-This family-centric celebration starts on the first day of the new moon on the Chinese calendar (Jan.
-25!), and we’ve searched high and low for ways to involve the whole crew.
-From paper lanterns and red envelopes to lunar calendars and more, scroll down and find your favorite Chinese New Year crafts to celebrate the year of the Rat.
+This family-centric celebration starts on the first day of the new moon on the Lunar Calendar (Feb 12), and we’ve searched high and low for ways to involve the whole crew.
+From paper lanterns and red envelopes to lunar calendars and more, scroll down and find your favorite Lunar New Year crafts to celebrate the Year of the Ox.

 Light up your new year with these simple sparkle Chinese lanterns made from colored paper, jewel stickers, tape, and glue.
 Put them up in pairs, but remember—four is an unlucky number!
 If your little crafter is on a roll, eight lanterns strung together are lucky and bring wealth.
 Heidi over at Happiness is Homemade gives us the how-to-do.